AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 ### MAGENTO_ADMIN_PASSWORD

-The password that tests will use to log in to the Magento Admin page.
+The password that tests will use to log in to the Admin page.

 Example: